A parents’ guide to child support in Australia

-Once the DHS has assessed all the financial information and the care arrangements, they will calculate which parent needs to pay child support and how much they need to pay.
-For more information about how this calculation is done, refer to the child support formula on the DHS website.
+Once Services Australia has assessed all the financial information and the care arrangements, they’ll calculate which parent needs to pay child support and how much they need to pay.
+For more information about how this calculation is done, refer to the child support formula on the Services Australia website.

 Other common questions about child support payments

 1. What percentage of your income do you have to pay in child support?

 This depends on the circumstances of your care arrangements and your income, as well as several other factors.
-To find out the answer for your circumstances, you will need to have a child support assessment through the DHS or talk to a lawyer for advice.
+To find out the answer specific to your circumstances, you’ll need to have a child support assessment through Services Australia or talk to a lawyer for advice.

 2. What is the maximum child support in Australia?

-The maximum child support amount is calculated using the combined income of both parents, up to 2.5 times the annual equivalent of the Male Total Average Weekly Earnings, as well as the Costs of Children Table.
+You can calculate the maximum child support amount using the combined income of both parents, up to 2.5 times the annual equivalent of the Male Total Average Weekly Earnings, as well as the Costs of Children Table.
 Refer to the Australian Government Child Support Guide, for a detailed overview – or contact Australian Family Lawyers, today.

-3. What age do you stop paying child support in Australia?
+3. At what age do you stop paying child support in Australia?

 Child support payments typically end when a child turns 18.
 If your child is still in high school, you can apply to extend the child support payments until the end of the school year.

 Talk to Australian Family Lawyers for advice

 Going through a divorce with a child is difficult and stressful, and financial uncertainty doesn’t help.
-Whether you will be paying or receiving child support payments, we can help you come to a fair arrangement with your former partner.
+Whether you’ll be paying or receiving child support payments, we can help you come to a fair arrangement with your former partner.

 Need some advice?
 Fill out the form below and we’ll get in touch with you.
-Alternatively, learn how we can help you with child support and other children’s matters here.
+Alternatively, learn more about child support with the Services Australia calculator.